Pages

 I put extra hay in the coop and in the boxes, extra food, some greens, plugged in the electric bucket of water and ran the long extension cord from the shop to the coop.
 I did the same thing in the machine shed for the peacocks.
 So, everyone will be protected from the wind and snow and have plenty to eat and drink.
 The llamas and sheep almost lay out in the snow.
 Their fleeces are so thick that they don't even notice.
 I fluffed up the hay in the lean to for the lambs and their mama's.
 We filled all of the bird feeders to the top and threw seed around on the workhorses and boards that were set up on our deck for the work that my husband is doing in the cabin.

-The little one wrapped up in a blanket inside of the cabin with us - loves her warm bottle.
-She hits it hard just like she does her mom's bag of milk.
+She readily took the warm bottle of 'milk' and then took a long nap wrapped up in a blanket in front of the wood burner.
+Lambs are so sweet.
+They hit the mom's bag of milk really hard to start the milk flowing and do the same thing with the bottle.
 Almost knocks it out of your hand.
-They stand and nurse and their little tails wag wildly.
+They stand and nurse and their little tails wagging wildly.
 She made herself at home pretty quickly and even took over one of the dog beds.

 All of the rest of the twins were well taken care of by their mama's.
 They are something else - it never ceases to amaze me what mama animals will do for their young.
 We now have six sets of twins with possibly a few more to come.
 It's hard to tell if they are pregnant - they have such heavy fleeces in the winter.
 We will shear them in the spring and get onto a better breeding schedule after this season when we are not preoccupied with packing/moving, etc.